Texas A&M Logo

 Texas A&M Seal Logo

 The Texas A&M seal is based on the classic rondel – a multi-structured circle with several zones highlighted by rings.
-The central place is occupied by the abbreviation, consisting of “A,” “T,” “M.” This is an abbreviated version of the name, in which “T” is halfway between “A” and “M.” It is a tribute to the historical roots of the institution of higher education.
+The central place is occupied by the abbreviation, consisting of “A,” “T,” and “M.” This is an abbreviated version of the name, in which “T” is halfway between “A” and “M.” It is a tribute to the historical roots of the institution of higher education.
 It stands for “Agricultural and Mechanical” and “Texas.”
 A bold stripe surrounds the recessed letters.

 This is followed by two branches – oak (left) and laurel (right).
 They almost surround the center and are formed from outlines.
 Below is the year the university was founded – “1876”.
 These elements are separated by two thin lines, followed by a wide area with the actual name of the university.
 Texas A&M University is written in broad serif letters and bulges.
 There are three stars in the same field.
 The edging of the seal is a gear-like frame with teeth.